sylv/alita/README.md

         ".block-page",
         ".captcha"
     ],
-    // wait for this selector before assuming the block page is bypassed (required)
+    // optionally wait for this selector before treating the page as ready
     wait_for_element: ".post-data",
     // maximum seconds to wait for the selector when the browser is used (optional)
     wait_timeout: 10,